Page Reviewed / Updated - Feb. 2014

 The type of services permitted under the ElderChoices Waiver are specifically chosen to increase the ability of the recipient to live on their own or with family caregivers.
 Services such as adult day care and respite care enable the primary caregivers to work and avoid burn-out.
 Services such as chore and homemaker decreases the individual's dependence on family members.

-- under-market value asset transfers are reviewed and the applicant may be penalized if these occurred within 5 years of the date of application.
-This review was instigated to disincentivize individuals from giving away resources with the express purpose of Medicaid qualification.
+Asset Transfers Considerations - under-market value asset transfers are reviewed and the applicant may be penalized if these occurred within 5 years of the date of application.
+This review was instigated to disincentivize individuals from giving away resources for the express purpose of Medicaid qualification.